Anoop-2752/Course-Recommendation-Project/README.md

-# 🎓 Course Recommendation System
+# 🎓 Course Recommendation System.

 This is an end-to-end **Course Recommendation System** built using Python.
 It analyzes course data from Coursera and recommends similar courses based on course titles and descriptions using NLP and cosine similarity.